ednajoyj/Face-recognition-using-SAMA5D27-WLSOM-EK1/README.md

 <li>A terminal will open, press start button and then the reset button on the board</li>
 <li>Your board will start booting</li>
 </ul>
 Many a times you will face a lot of issues in booting your OS.
-And moreover you will not havean Os like the windows, instead you will have to work only with a terminal that is supported with putty software.You are supposed to finish all your work with only the terminal.
+And moreover you will not have an OS like Windows, instead you will have to work only with a terminal that is supported with putty software.You are supposed to finish all your work with only the terminal.
-You will also face a lot of issues where you get a kernal panic error and your kernel gets killed automatically.
-When you face such issues clear all the files, format it from the begining and install the yoct Project from the first.
-If you still face the same issue try installing Buildroot OS, it is more comfortable to use buidroot than using Yocto Project.
+You will also face a lot of issues where you get a kernel panic error and your kernel may get killed automatically.
+When you face such issues clear all the files, format it from the begining and install the Yocto Project from the first.
+If you still face the same issue try installing Buildroot OS, it might be comfortable to use buildroot than using Yocto Project as you won't encounter Kernel panic attack

 ## Setting up Putty
 <ul>
 <li>Install the software</li>
 <li>After installation, open the software</li>
 <li>You will be directed to a putty configuration window</li>
-<li>Enter the host name i.e the port that is used or connected to the board</li>
+<li>Enter the host name i.e the port that is used or connected to the board
 <li>Set the port number to 115200</li>
 <li>Change the connection type to serial connection</li>
 <li>In the categorypanel, click serial and change the flow control to none</li>